 Pipeline length varies, the length of the pipeline affects the operational efficiency of the pigging tool.
 Foam pigs used on long pipelines are subjected to more frictional wear.

 Smart pigs usually have the maximum specified pipeline length that can be covered.
-Also due to the friction between the pigging tool and the pipeline wall, there is tendency of more heat generated during the pigging of long pipelines.
-It is there for paramount to select a tool that satisfy the pipeline length requirement.
+Also due to the friction between the pigging tool and the pipeline wall, there is a tendency of more heat generated during the pigging of long pipelines.
+It is there for paramount to select a tool that satisfies the pipeline length requirement.

 4.2.3 Pig Handling Area Available

-It is therefore necessary that the available space required for pigging operation is created around the trap or the pig tool selected can be successfully operated within the available space.
+It is, therefore, necessary that the available space required for pigging operation is created around the trap or the pig tool selected can be successfully operated within the available space.

 4.2.4 Bend Radius

 This a major factor that affects pigging when smart pigs are used.
 Smart pigs are longer than conventional cleaning and batching pigs.
 They are flexible to navigate pipeline bends, however, there is a limitation in their flexibility as they can only pass through bends wit radius large enough.
 Usually, 5D bends provide passage for medium pipeline size pigging tools however there are pipeline built with 3D bends and even 1.5D elbows.
 It is therefore very necessary that a selected pigging tool must effectively navigate through all the pipeline bends.